-80%.
+A minimum of 80% attendance is required per term.
 Excused absences are not allowed, however, under special circumstances are considered on a case by case basis by the campus manager.

 WHAT HAPPENS IF I DO NOT MEET THE MINIMUM ATTENDANCE REQUIREMENT?